bigcommerce/checkout-sdk-js/packages/affirm-integration/README.md

 This package uses [Jest](https://jestjs.io) for testing.

-Run `nx test stripe-integration` to execute all the unit tests for this package.
+Run `nx test affirm-integration` to execute all the unit tests for this package.

-Run `nx test stripe-integration --testFile="<FILE_NAME>"` to execute unit tests for a single file.
+Run `nx test affirm-integration --testFile="<FILE_NAME>"` to execute unit tests for a single file.

 ## Running lint